Monthly Archives: August 2016

 This module introduces the role of the Benevolent Society manager, key competencies in context, specifically the changing community sector environment, organisational performance requirements and culture.
 Leading and managing effective workplace relationships, the use of emotional intelligence, communication & influencing skills are underpinned by a coaching framework.

 This module explores the end to end human resources cycle from workforce planning, recruitment, performance management, learning & development and coaching.
 It addresses providing structured feedback in challenging circumstances ensuring individual and team effectiveness.

 BSBHRM405 Support the recruitment, selection & induction of staff

 VDIS20005 Module 5 Managing customer service

 This module introduces customer service, providing tools to ensure legal compliance, continuous improvement, networking skills, community engagement, and stakeholder and government management.
-This is underpinned by project management and business writing skills to ensure a seamless end to end service offering.
+This is underpinned by ensuring a safe workplace, project management and business writing skills to ensure a seamless end to end service offering.

 BSBCUS501 Manage quality customer service

 VDIS20003 Module 3 Managing for results